On the normal sheaf of determinantal varieties: The Cohen-Macaulayness of the normal sheaf of a determinantal variety

 Since $I_t(\varphi)\cdot M=0$ and $\im(\epsilon _1^*) \subseteq I_t(\varphi)\cdot F$, we get that the induced map $\Hom _R(\epsilon _1^*, S_{c-1}M) = 0$.
 Therefore, the exact sequence (\ref{mainseq}) comes from applying the functor $\Hom_ R(-,S_{c-1}M)$ to the exact sequence (\ref{BR}), because under the assumption $\depth _J A\ge 2$, we have $\depth _J S_{i}M \ge 2$ for any $1 \le i \le c$ and hence

 From the exact sequence (\ref{mainseq}) we deduce that $\Ext^1 _R(M, S_{c-1}M)$ has rank $c$; let us prove that it is a maximal Cohen-Macaulay $A$-module.
-The idea will be be to apply Lemma \ref{technicallemma} to the following diagram which can be seen as an expansion of (\ref{mainseq}) (we set $\wedge ^{i}:=\wedge^{i}F$):
+The idea will be be to apply Lemma \ref{technicallemma} to the following diagram which we will define as an expansion of (\ref{mainseq}) (we set $\wedge ^{i}:=\wedge^{i}F$):

 Let us call $Q_{\bullet}$, $P_{\bullet}$ and $F_{\bullet}$ the resolutions of $S_{c-2}M$, $G^*\otimes S_{c-1}M$ and $F^*\otimes S_{c-1}M$, respectively.
 We need to define morphisms of complexes: $\sigma _{\bullet}: Q_{\bullet}\rightarrow P_{\bullet}$ and $\ell _{\bullet}: Q_{\bullet}\rightarrow F_{\bullet}[1]$ satisfying all the hypothesis of Lemma \ref{technicallemma}.
 Let us first recall the definition of